Security

 What is application-level encryption?

 Application-level encryption means all extracted document content is encrypted at the application layer before storage.
-Clear Ideas can perform AI-powered vector search on encrypted data without ever decrypting the actual content.
-File titles remain unencrypted for full-text search efficiency, but all document contents stay encrypted and inaccessible even to platform administrators.
+Clear Ideas can perform vector search on encrypted data without exposing document content in plaintext to Clear Ideas administrators.
+File titles can remain available for fast filename matching, while document contents stay encrypted and inaccessible even to Clear Ideas staff.

 How do Role-Based Permissions work?